How to troubleshoot common errors in MyService

 If you continue to experience an issue and you are submitting a claim, you may like to type the information into a separate document and upload this as an attachment to your claim.

-• Please note that MyService can only accept PDF, JPEG and PNG file types, and a maximum file size of 50MB.
+- Please note that MyService only accepts PDF, JPEG and PNG file types, and a maximum file size of 50MB.
 Note: other file types can generally be converted to PDFs by exporting / saving / printing to PDF and then uploaded in the PDF format.

 Part B: Trouble accessing MyService